 (Book cover spotted in an op-shop.)
 Auckland writer and academic JACK ROSS reviewed my book (and Aleksandra Lane’s) for the Landfall Review Online.
 You can read it HERE.
-I actually cried a little bit when I read this review….of happiness, I hasten to add.
-Because I’m published with a small press, I had steeled myself … Continue reading the greatest thing in the world
+It is a terrifying moment when you first read a review of your work – I feel a bit nauseous, I sort of squint at the screen … Continue reading the greatest thing in the world

 I write about the seasons a lot, don’t I?
 I can’t help it.
 I grew up in a small town in the middle of farmland – my Dad was (still is) a hunter and fisherman and so we ate with the seasons and the seasons were meaningful in a way they may not be for … Continue reading the last